My Unique Approach: Bioindividual, Functional, and Truly Holistic Healing

 The body can heal itself when the conditions are correct.

-Effectively supporting healing involves removing the toxins that you have accumulated throughout your life and bringing in the proper nutrition and energy you need to optimize your body's functions.
+Effectively supporting healing involves removing the toxins you have accumulated throughout your life and bringing in the proper nutrition and energy you need to optimize your body's functions.

 Toxic energy that harms us takes multiple forms that most people are not aware of.
 Toxins exist on many levels.
-A truly holistic approach takes these into account and incorporates guidance and tools for effective detox.
+A truly holistic approach takes these into account and incorporates guidance and tools for effective detoxification.

 Comments